ISSTA25Paper/SlsDetector/README.md

 # SlsDetector: LLM-Based Misconfiguration Detection for AWS Serverless Computing

-We provide code of our framework SlsDetector, evaluation baselines, and evaluation dataset.
+We provide code of our framework SlsDetector, evaluation baselines, evaluation dataset, and evaluation results.

 ## Code of SlsDetector